Azure Bot Service encryption for data at rest

 All customer data is encrypted with two layers of encryption in Azure Bot Service; either with Microsoft managed encryption keys, or Microsoft and customer-managed encryption keys.
 Azure Bot Service encrypts transiently-stored data using the Microsoft-managed encryption keys, and, depending on the configuration of the bot registration, encrypts longer-term data using either the Microsoft or customer-managed encryption keys.

-As Azure Bot Service exists to provide customers the ability to deliver messages to and from users on other services outside Azure Bot Service, our encryption doesn't extend to those services.
-This means that while under our control, data will be stored encrypted as per the guidance in this document; however, when leaving our service to deliver to another service, the data is decrypted and then sent using TLS 1.2 encryption to the target service.
+As Azure Bot Service exists to provide customers the ability to deliver messages to and from users on other services outside Azure Bot Service, encryption doesn't extend to those services.
+This means that while under Azure Bot Service control, data will be stored encrypted as per the guidance in this article; however, when leaving the service to deliver to another service, the data is decrypted and then sent using TLS 1.2 encryption to the target service.